mamonu/mamonu.github.io/_posts/2019-06-06-Property-Based-Testing.md

 And you dont need to ruin your test patterns or delete your already made tests.
 You can run Hypothesis-based tests side by side other tests with pytest :thumbsup: .

 ---
+####  But im a data scientist!
+I deal with dataframes everyday.
+Little toy examples will not do!!
 <br />

+Well you are in luck.
+Because there is a community people that have created a lot of *strategies* of dealing with a number of things like dataframes,GeoJSON etc.
+Have a look [here](https://hypothesis.readthedocs.io/en/latest/strategies.html?highlight=strategies) for some examples.

+---
+#### So is PBT only a Python/Haskell thing?

 <br />

 Property Based Testing has been implemented in many languages.